Qiskit/platypus/docs/deployments.md

 - generates the build
 - deploys to AppEngine

 Details for the `Deploy to AppEngine` step can be found by visiting the GitHub Action page [here](https://github.com/google-github-actions/deploy-appengine).
 (This AppEngine instance belongs to Mathigon).
-Additionally, `secrets` used for deploying are maintained through a joint effort between the Qiskit Textbook Beta and Mathigon.
+Additionally, `secrets` used for deploying are maintained through a joint effort between the Qiskit Textbook and Mathigon.

 ### Live branch previews